tspeterkim/tspeterkim.github.io/_posts/2024-05-11-mixed-precision-from-scratch.markdown

 If you made it this far, you've now seen everything that mixed precision training has to offer.
-It can be reduced to training with lower precision tensors to decrease memory usage, while compensating for the numerical instability through three approaches - loss scaling, fp32 master weights, mixed precision arithmetic.
+It can be reduced to training with lower precision tensors to decrease memory usage, while compensating for the numerical instability through three approaches - loss scaling, fp32 master weights, and mixed precision arithmetic.

 Most importantly, you saw the CUDA code that activates hardware-accelerated matmults through Tensor Cores.
 This is what makes GPUs go brrr.
-Now you understand why mixed precision training is a non-optional endeavor for training larger and larger neural nets: it is because we want to exploit these Tensor Cores.
+Now you understand why mixed precision training is basically a **necessity** for training larger and larger neural nets: it is because we want to exploit these Tensor Cores.

 Thanks for reading, and I hope now you really understand mixed precision training.

-Check out my full code on [Github](https://github.com/tspeterkim/mixed-precision-from-scratch).
+You can check out my full implementation on [Github](https://github.com/tspeterkim/mixed-precision-from-scratch).

 {% include disqus.html %}